mingyue66/papers/README.md

 # Linguisitcs Papers
 Sort linguistics papers by topic for my own reference.
-If anyone else read this list, please cite properly.
+If anyone else read this list, please cite the papers properly.
 ## Phonetics and Phonology

 ### Default vowel